Mucho Mucho Amor: The Legend of Walter Mercado: Synopsis

 The documentary accounts Walter Mercado's early life as a gifted child in Puerto Rico in the 1930s, living in a rural area of sugar cane plantations with his family.
 While his brother, Henry, was away working with their father, Walter stayed at home with his mother, where he played piano and read books, inspiring himself to become a creative person.
 During his time as a student of the University of Puerto Rico in the 1950s, he began dancing and acting in theater, later moving on to acting roles in telenovelas.
 After a impromptu astrology segment in a TV show, requested by its producer Elín Ortiz, Walter had his first big break on television as an astrologer, which would later on bring him his first TV show and rise to fame locally in Puerto Rico and then with international audiences, after Bill Bakula became his manager.
 Walter went on to perform his astrology segments and shows with elaborate costumes and capes, with flamboyant colors and styles.
-At the same time, he faced homophobia towards his flamboyant and androgynous image, which has led many to question his sexuality, something he had always reluctantly declined to address.
+At the same time, he faced homophobia targeted at his flamboyant and androgynous image, leading many to question his sexuality, which he reluctantly declined to address during his lifetime.

 At one point in his life, Walter was also involved in the Psychic Friends Network telephone hotline.
 His career took a turn when Walter signed an overlooked contract that gave away the rights to his name, likeness, image, printed works and media, both past and future, over to Bill Bakula's company, which cost Mercado a six-year legal battle to win back, dissolving their professional relationship.
-After winning back the rights to use his name, Walter had a heart attack due to the stress suffered during his legal battle and had his last television appearance on October 3, 2006.
-Death, spiritualism and religions are themes that Walter has discussed countlessly through his career, including reincarnation, life after death and theology.
+After winning back the rights to use his own name, Walter suffered a heart attack from the stress of his legal battle and had his last television appearance on October 3, 2006.
+Death, spiritualism and religions are themes that Walter discussed countlessly throughout his career, including reincarnation, life after death and theology.